leonzh2k/coauthor-demo/README.md

 ### What code have I personally contributed?

 Although I have worked on major and minor features and fixes all over the codebase, I primarily have "ownership" over the server, database, test framework, build system, and CI/CD pipeline, having built these components almost completely by myself.
-But you want a more quantitative breakdown of code I've contributed it's probably something like this:
+But if you want a more quantitative breakdown of code I've contributed it's probably something like this:

 - Browser extension: 70% me
 - REST API: 95% me